 On May 25, 2017, TAG Oil completed the distribution of approximately 2,785,029 common shares of Coronado Resources Ltd. ("Coronado") (the "Coronado Shares") to its shareholders of record (the "Coronado Dividend") at the close of business on May 9, 2017 (the "Record Date"), and Coronado ceased to be a controlled subsidiary of the Corporation as a result.
 TAG Oil's shareholders received approximately 0.0326 of a Coronado Share for each common share of the Corporation held as of the Record Date.
-Following completion of the Coronado Dividend, TAG Oil holds 0.0000021% of all issued and outstanding Coronado Shares.
 On May 28, 2019, Coronado changed its name to Interlapse Technologies Corp. ("Interlapse").